slatedocs/slate/source/includes/markdown/_15-quick-start.html.md

 All of the built-in functions can be found in the [/gen folder of the client library](https://github.com/Asana/node-asana/tree/master/lib/resources/gen).

-You can see a variant of this script, and other useful Asana API scripts, in our open-source <a href="https://github.com/Asana/DevRel-Examples/tree/master/javascript" target="_blank">Github examples repository</a>
+You can see a variant of this script, and other useful Asana API scripts, in our open-source <a href="https://github.com/Asana/DevRel-Examples/tree/master/javascript" target="_blank">GitHub examples repository</a>

 <div>
   <div class="docs-developer-satisfaction-content">